 In 2012 he started an unprecedented project alone and climbed 30 mountains over 6000 meters all alone.
 His project in now recognised as one of the main exploring projects in the Andes.
 Max wants to climb all 6000 metres peaks in the Andes by 2019, a total of 104.
 He has been to at least 11 x 8000-metre expedition at the Himalayas and has plenty extreme logistic experience.
 Over the years he has helped hundreds of clients to reach the summit of various mountains.

 World Record: Maximo has recently become the record holder of the most number of 6000 metre peaks.
 He has been to at least 170 high altitude mountains over his 19 years of climbing experience.

 More about Maximo Kausch

-Expedition cost is U$ 2150, contact us to know payment methods:
+Expedition cost varies depending on your group size, contact us to know payment methods.